 The premiere club for all things prospecting in Ohio.
 Gold panning, highbanking, dredging, sluicing, metal detecting, rock hounding, gem grubbing or fossil hunting.
 Discussions about all of these outdoor activities in the Buckeye State can be found on our forum.
 Sign up here

 Wondering if there is Gold in Ohio?
 Click Here to find out.

 Thinking about joining a propecting club or interested in learning more about gold prospecting or the OSPA?
 Come to a meeting or join the forum and introduce yourself.
 Guests are always welcome.

-The next meeting is on Sunday, March 23rd and will be held at the Buckabilly Sluice HQ in Willard, OH.
+The next meeting is on Sunday, April 27th and will be held at the Norris Claim in Mt Vernon, OH.
+This will be our first outdoor meeting of the year so come on out and shake off those winter blues.
 If you need the address or directions use the form here, Contact Us and I will get the information to you.
 Meetings start promptly at 11am with potluck and raffle to follow.
 Don't forget, meetings are open to everyone, so if you are thinking about joining a prospecting club, come on out and and see what the OSPA has to offer.
 Hope to see you there.

 News & Events

 Meetings start at 11:00am with potluck and raffle to follow.

 Apr 27 - Norris Claim, Mt.
 Vernon, OH

 May 25 - Norris Claim, Mt.
 Vernon, OH

 Jun 22 - Double D Claim, Georgetown, OH